rolandshen/reflections-1/README.md

 figured out a way to solve it by the time you ask.
 I didn't know what to do for this week's reflection so I went onto IRC and asked.
 Someone told me instructions to come to this page and post.

+## Roland Shen Reflections Sept 17, 2013

+I was unaware that there would be a second reflection this week.
+I feel that our class discussion in Thursday's section covered the main points that the course should improve on.
+As far as communication between staff and student goes, I was unsure whether we should submit anything if we did not do anything programming related in class for the week.
+I also did not know if we should attach the second reflection to the first or to create a new repository.
+Again, not having a set assignment schedule can be confusing but we went over this in class.

+I still have not felt an "A-ha!" moment in this course but hopefully when the class starts to pick up next Tuesday there will be more opportunities to learn new material.

+Again there was no new material this week and as such I wouldn't have done anything different.
+I'm glad that the GSIs are hosting office hours from 9am- noon on Friday so that everyone can be on the same page.